isabelkfigueroa/isabelkfigueroa.github.io/_posts/2023-11-21-killers-of-the-flower-moon.md

 ---
 layout: post
-title: Killers of the Flower Moon
+title: The Purpose of David Grann’s Imagery in _Killers of the Flower Moon_
 book_author: David Grann
 categories: 18+
 image: killers-of-the-flower-moon.jpg
 ---

-# The Purpose of David Grann’s Imagery in _Killers of the Flower Moon_

 David Grann’s 2017 nonfiction work, _Killers of the Flower Moon_, recounts the changes that the Osage Nation in the United States experiences around the turn